Eluoma: Government and politics

-At the moment, Eluoma no longer has any one eze or chief.
+At the moment, Eluoma no longer has any one eze or chief ruling it.
 There are several autonomous communities, following the manipulation of the political class who needed to reduce the powers of traditional rulers.
 Each village now has its own chief democratically chosen through consultations and recommendation by all adult males.

 Eluoma has represented Isuikwuato, perhaps more than any other town, in government political appointments at the state level.
 It has produced many commissioners in the past.
 It also produced the Second Republic House Assembly member, Hon.
 Barrister Vincent Eyi Uwanna.
 It also produced a military governor.
 The only town that has a comparable record is Ovim which produced military governors and Federal Minister/Senator although only two did all these for them.